Women Are Sharing Photos of Their Saggy Boobs to Make a Very Important Point

 ICYDK sagging boobs are totally natural and normal, so embrace them!

-You can be body-positive AF and still feel self-conscious about certain body parts or aspects of your body-boobs being a common and relatable theme.
-But one style blogger from London is here to tell you to embrace your boobs, sag and all.
+You can be body-positive AF and still feel self-conscious about certain body parts or aspects of your body—boobs (in all their forms) being a common and relatable theme.
+But one style blogger from London is here to tell you to embrace your breasts—even if you're dealing with saggy boobs.

 Chidera Eggerue used her Instagram account to encourage you to appreciate your body, especially when it comes to your unique set of breasts.
 For the past few months, she's been sharing photos of herself wearing fashion-forward outfits using the hashtag #saggyboobsmatter.